bmazoure/pixel_world/readme.md

     * `lambda: np.abs(np.random.normal(loc=1,scale=0.1,size=1)).item()` - |*N*(0,1)|;
     * `lambda: 10` - Dirac at 10;
     * `lambda: np.random.uniform(0,1,size=1)).item()` - |*U*(0,1)|.
+* **collectible**: {True,False}, whether the rewards of the state are reset to the default value after the first visit during an episode.

 ## Adding new maps